You are here

 There are no scheduled updates in January, May and September which is when we develop and evaluate the information provided by QRPs.

-No. Instead, they can use our website to access information on inspections at each provider.
+No, instead they can use our website to find information on inspections at each provider.

 We are working to further develop QRPs for adult social care and independent health care providers.
 Our aim is to share QRPs with these providers in the same way as the NHS once this development work is complete.